He didn't notice the look in his daughters face, nor hear her mutter to herself, "Not if I get there first, Daddy."

 - Warrior Princess: Princess Wilhelmina, who proves a very competent fighter by killing a giant spider and defeating the dragon.

 - Wicked Witch: Lead villain Grizelda, her associate Phrenella and Grizelda's teacher are all evil witches.
 Grizelda no longer qualifies after being reunited with her family at the end.

-- What Happened to the Mouse?: About halfway through the book, the Witch Phrenella flys off to deal with the Dragonslayers.
+- What Happened to the Mouse?: About halfway through the book, the witch Phrenella flies off to deal with the Dragonslayers.
 That's the last anyone ever sees of her.